Scrambling

 If the NGB award holder is a Girlguiding volunteer then this qualification should be listed on GO and the qualification must have been re-validated for use with Girlguiding in the last 5 years.

-If you're unfamiliar with scrambling qualifications or if any alternative qualifications are held by instructors, please consult your outdoor activities adviser or email [email protected] to ensure the instructor's qualification is suitable.
+If you're unfamiliar with scrambling qualifications or if any alternative qualifications are held by instructors, please consult your outdoor activities adviser or email [email protected] to make sure the instructor's qualification is suitable.

 If scrambling abroad, the above qualifications and regulations may not be applicable.
 Contact your walking adviser, or email [email protected] for more guidance.